nawazsheikh19/Identification-and-Classification-of-Wildlife-from-Camera-Trap-Images/README.md

 1- The code used for Task I: Exploratory Data Analysis (phase 1 folder)

-2- The code used for Task II,III, and IV: Applying InceptionV3, VGG and MobileNet algorithms to the dataset (phase 2 folder)
+2- The code used for Task II,III, and IV: Applying InceptionV3, VGG and MobileNet topologies to the dataset (phase 2 folder)

 3- resize.py is used for resizing the input images for all the other parts.

+You need to run six_classes_utils along with Exploratory Data Analysis. six_classes_utils is used in order to resize the images with the expected image format depending on the topology.

 The dataset can be found on the following link: http://lila.science/datasets/missouricameratraps